 Step 4: Store

-Once your berries are thoroughly frozen, pour them into a plastic freezer bag.
+Once your berries are thoroughly frozen, pour them into a plastic freezer bag from Amazon.
 Bags with thick plastic are best, since they prevent freezer burn the most effectively.
 You’ll also want to squeeze as much air out of the bag as possible before sealing and placing in the freezer for storage.
 If you have a vacuum-sealing device, that’ll work best.

 This French pie dish at Amazon